 In the alternative insurance marketplace, however, captive members are the insurance company.
 Just like a traditional insurance company, premium dollars are pre-funded for anticipated future losses.
 Just like a traditional insurance company, the money is invested while it’s not being used to fund claims.
 Unlike traditional insurance companies, though, captive members reap the rewards of both unused premium dollars and investment income.

 Not often will expenses generate income, but insurance captive programs are structured exactly that way.
 Because of this, organizations are incentivized to prioritize safety and risk management to limit their losses since unused premium dollars are returned in the way of dividends.
-In addition, they enjoy the benefits of investment instead of some insurance company.
+In addition, they enjoy the benefits of investment instead of a traditional insurance company.

 If you’re interested in joining a captive program, it’s important to partner with excellent investment advisors who understand exactly how captive insurance works.